Plans Privacy Policy

 Event Participation and Activity Data

 When you use Plans, we collect information about your participation in events and related activities.
-This includes:

 Attendance or no-show status may be based on a combination of information, including your own inputs and information provided by other participants during post-event interactions.
 For example, participants may indicate whether others attended as part of event feedback.
 These signals help us understand participation and engagement with Plans.
+These signals are based on available information and may not always be accurate.

 We use this information to operate and coordinate Plans events, understand participation, improve the Plans experience, support connections between participants, and inform how the service operates for you and other users.